codefellows/seattle-dotnet-401d2/Class08/README.md

 1. C# 7.0 In a Nustshell - Chapter 8: LINQ Queries

 ## Coding Challenge
-- Find Nth Element from end in Linked List
+- Find the middle element in a linked list

 - Using your "data-structures" repository
   - add a folder and label it `Linked Lists`